 - Add wet ingredients to the dry ingredients.
 Mix just until combined.
 Spoon or pipe the batter into the prepared pans (see note).

-- Bake 12-14 minutes, or until a toothpick inserted in the center of the doughnut comes out clean.
-(Mini doughnuts will bake in 8-10 minutes.)
-Allow doughnuts to cool in the pan for about 10 minutes before removing to a wire rack to cool completely.
+- Bake 12-14 minutes, or until a toothpick inserted in the center of the donut comes out clean.
+(Mini donut will bake in 8-10 minutes.)
+Allow donuts to cool in the pan for about 10 minutes before removing to a wire rack to cool completely.

 Notes